Skip to main content

 If you could give current SUNY Cortland history students advice, what would it be?
 "If I could give current students advice it would be do what you love and have fun doing it.
 Take it easy, but take it."

-Kyle Rogers (Dual degree in History and Adolescence Education: Social Studies, 2008)
+Kyle Rogers (Dual Major in History and Adolescence Education: Social Studies, 2008)

 Why did you choose history as your major at SUNY Cortland?
 "I chose history and education because of the impact two people had on my life.
 My father’s ideas of “vacations” growing up would be going to Gettysburg, or the Smithsonian, so being able to see where history occurred, and artifacts from history had an early impact on my life.
 Also, my 11th grade APUSH teacher, Mr. Hettrich at Sachem High School was universally loved by his students.
 He made the subject come to life by knowing the smallest details of everything he taught us.
 He also kept a huge personal library in his classroom where you could take a book at any time and return it when you were done.
 His goal was to make us not just understand the subject, but why history impacts our lives on a daily basis.
 He passed away about 2 months before I was supposed to student teach for him, and I spent my time as a teacher trying to emulate his passion with each class I was fortunate to have."